 Position and Practice: I am a 47-year-old straight white man.
 I have a deep voice that projects very well.
 A man at a bar in Nottingham came up to me and said I had a beautiful voice.
 I have a beard and a good hairline for my age.
 I am not the most persuasive, but I am eloquent enough.
 I am smart, but not as smart as I am eloquent.
 Most of my colleagues are smarter.
 I have a family, a dog, and a mortgage.
-I am currently quite middle class, but if the situation is not good in a given month, I experience a dull threat.
-I deal with a chronic illness that is being managed, but without proper medication, my health will either return or kill me.
-Without the incredibly flawed ACA, it will bankrupt me or leave me without it.
+I am pretty middle class now, but if the situation is not good in a given month, I experience a dull threat.
+I deal with a chronic illness that is being managed, but without proper medication, my health will return or kill me.
+Without the incredibly imperfect ACA, it will bankrupt me or leave me without it.
 I think one of those things will happen soon.

 Because of my position and ability to explain such things (I avoided most academic jargon.
 This gets good responses in the classroom and sometimes good responses from reviewers.
-I found that “Here’s something important.
+I found that “here is something important.
 I will tell you why.
-But I will find out if you agree” works well, especially with young people.
+But find out if you agree” works well, especially with young people.
 I do not claim to “save” them or turn them into fervent leftists.
 Most of them will work with spreadsheets or shuffling numbers, as is the case in all public universities.
 But they are at least consistently more thoughtful and considerate than other work, and I hope some of that is up to me.

 I hope so.

 Trump supporters in the room: Two Trump voters surprised me.
 One was white, and the other was the son of African immigrants (I am intentionally vague rather than trying to make Africa one country.
 One claimed to lean right, and the other did not say).
 What surprised me was not the demographics but the writing.
 I read their responses to their weekly readings.
-These are not my correct expectations, much less deviating from early fascism.
+These are not my correct expectations, much less deviating from being early fascists.
 They understand the readings well.
 They write about how theory, philosophy, and observation apply to their lives and communities.
 They are worried about going home.
 They are concerned about their diverse friends.
-They wanted to emphasize, understand, internalize, and incorporate the readings into a rich understanding of culture and their lives.
+They wanted to emphasize, understand, internalize, and include the readings in a rich understanding of culture and their lives.
 It was not a single response to the reading, nor was it a single opinion in class that indicated to me that they were prototypes (and very, very real) chuds at the core of the Trump phenomenon.
 Nevertheless.
 Nevertheless, they voted.

 So what do I offer?

 I was confused about why inflation was much worse than unemployment.
 After talking with colleagues, we settled on two things.
-One, unemployment has a moral price tag attached to it.
+One, unemployment has a moral price tag to it.
 I am unemployed due to a mistake, and I can be re-employed and be a good person again.
 Of course, that is all nonsense, but it is the dominant mindset.

 Second, unemployment is somewhat predictable.
 You know whether there are jobs.
 You do not know how much the price of eggs or housing will be the next day.
 With a moral dimension, inflation is by definition a misfortune of some bothersome and uncontrollable force, and the government plays the role of stand-in (right or wrong).
-And you can see how unstable high inflation can be: Weimar Germany, the oil shocks of the 70s, Covid in the 2020s.
+And you can see how unstable high inflation can be: Weimar Germany, the oil shocks of the 70s, COVID in the 2020s.
 Inflation can be short and light and seem unimportant.
 The advanced mechanisms raise wage tiers, and I do not know the nuances here, but I know how people react.
 They hate it.

 No one trusts the mainstream media, is cautious about all texts, but they love podcasts.
 I asked them if they would be willing to participate in a podcast that shakes up the election.
 Everyone said yes.
 I asked what it was about podcasts, and I got interesting answers.